Military ranks of Switzerland

-The Military ranks of Switzerland are the military insignia used by the Swiss Armed Forces.
-The ranks have changed little over the centuries, except for the introduction, in 2004, of a new set of warrant officers.
+The ranks of the Swiss Armed Forces have changed little over the centuries, except for the introduction, in 2004, of a new set of senior NCO's known as warrant officers in international deployments.
 The ranks are worn on shoulder boards with the appropriate background colour.
 Designations are given in the four national languages (German, French, Italian and Romansh), with an English translation which is used during overseas missions.